 You can create specific custom groups for management purposes and associate it to the users.
 The custom groups that you create should be Unique, so that no computer can belong to more than one custom group.
 These are computer based custom groups which are created for user management purpose, is defined as "scope" for the user.
 Refer to this to know more about Creating Custom Groups

 You can create specific remote offices or use the existing remote offices to be defined as the scope for the users.
 More than one user can have manage the same remote offices.
 Similarly more than one remote office can be mapped to the same user, however you cannot have a combination of remote offices and unique groups as a part of the scope.

 More than one user can share the same scope.
 In such cases, configurations/tasks applied to the scope can be managed by more than one user.
 To know more, refer to this: Points to be noted

-When a scope of the user is modified, user will not be able to manage the configurations/tasks, which were created by him.
-He will have permission to clone the configurations without the target, so that he can re-use them for his current scope.
+When a scope of the user is modified, the user will not be able to manage the configurations/tasks, which were created.
+The user will have permission to clone the configurations without the target to re-use them for the user's current scope.
 Modifying the computers within the scope will not be considered as modifying the scope.

 Note: This is applicable only after Endpoint Central build # 10.1.2211.1

 For security reasons, mail server is required to send user activation links when creating new user accounts.
 If the mail server is not configured, navigate to Admin tab> Server Settings>Mail Server Settings to configure your mail server.
 Kindly go through this link to learn about configuring mail server.

 You have successfully create a user and associated a role to the user with the scope of the computers that need to be managed.

 When you opt to authenticate a user via Active Directory, the user should have privileges to login to the domain from the computer where the product Server is installed.